 Eyewitness Testimony

 Eyewitness testimony is often regarded as powerful evidence, but it is not without its flaws.
 Eyewitnesses can be mistaken, and their memories can be influenced by a variety of factors, including stress, time, and even police questioning.
-As a defense attorney, it’s important to carefully evaluate the reliability of eyewitness testimony.
+As a criminal defense attorney, it’s important to carefully evaluate the reliability of eyewitness testimony.
 Was the witness in a position to see the events clearly?
 Was their recollection tainted by suggestive questioning?

 A thorough cross-examination can expose weaknesses in eyewitness testimony, casting doubt on their reliability.
 In some cases, your attorney may also present alibi witnesses – individuals who can testify to your whereabouts during the crime, showing that it was impossible for you to have committed the offense.